Seth Moulton, Massachusetts rep and Iraq War vet, jumps into 2020 presidential race

 Sanders is a self-described democratic socialist.

 Moulton was first elected to Congress in 2014, after upsetting former Rep. John Tierney in a Democratic primary fight.
-The Salem lawmaker represents the state’s sixth congressional district, which covers the northeast corner of Massachusetts.
+The Salem lawmaker represents the state’s 6th Congressional District, which covers the northeast corner of Massachusetts.

-Meanwhile, Joe Biden is expected to declare his candidacy for president next week, two sources with knowledge of the former vice president’s plans confirmed to Fox News.
+Meanwhile, Joe Biden is expected to declare his candidacy for president this week, two sources with knowledge of the former vice president’s plans confirmed to Fox News.

 “The plan is to go Wednesday,” said a person close to Biden’s inner circle, who asked for anonymity to speak more freely.
 “But it could slip to Thursday.”